beyarkay/masters-thesis/src/04_methodology.md

 is modified while all other hyperparameters remain constant (as is the case with grid search).

-**Intelligent search** describes a multiple different methods which all attempt to intelligently maximise performance of a model while minimising the amount of time spent evaluating different hyperparameter combinations.
+**Intelligent search** describes multiple different methods which all attempt to intelligently maximise performance of a model while minimising the amount of time spent evaluating different hyperparameter combinations.
 These methods often have hyperparameters themselves, which adjust how much the algorithm will